Aniruddha-25/Sign_Language_Detection_using_Action_Recognition/README.md

 # Sign Language Detection using Action Recognition

 ## Description
 ### This project implements a sign language detection system using action recognition techniques.
-It leverages computer vision and deep learning to identify and classify sign language gestures from video input, enabling real-time translation of sign language into text.
+It leverages computer vision and deep learning to identify and classify sign language gestures from Camera input, enabling real-time translation of sign language into text.

 ## Features
-- Real-time sign language gesture detection
+- Real-Time Sign Language Gesture Detection
-- Action recognition using deep learning models
+- Action Recognition using Deep Learning Models
-- User-friendly interface for video input
+- User-friendly Interface for Camera Input
-- Support for multiple sign language gestures
+- Support for Multiple Sign Language Gestures
-- Easy-to-extend for additional gestures
+- Easy to Extend for Additional Gestures

 ## Technologies Used
 - Python